apache/druid/docs/tutorials/tutorial-unnest-datasource.md

 ### groupBy query

-The following query returns an unnested version of the column `dim3` as the column `unnest-dim3` and groups the data by that dimension .
-The results are sorted in descending order.
+The following query returns an unnested version of the column `dim3` as the column `unnest-dim3` sorted in descending order.

 <details><summary>Show the query</summary>